Name: Orlando Figes

-Profession: Writer and academic (professor of history at Birkbeck College, London).
+Profession: Writer and academic, currently the professor of history at Birkbeck College, London.

 “The Provisional Government was a government of persuasion.
 Not having been elected by the people, it depended largely on the power of the word to establish its authority.
 [The members of the Provisional Government] … believed that the primary duty of the February Revolution was to educate the people in their civic rights and duties.”

 “The link between literacy and revolutions is a well-known historical phenomenon.
 The three great revolutions of modern European history – the English, the French and the Russian – all took place in societies where the rate of literacy was approaching 50 per cent.
 Literacy had a profound effect on the peasant mind and community.
 It promotes abstract thought and enables the peasant to master new skills and technologies.”

 “The terminology of the Revolution was a foreign language to most of the peasants (as indeed it was to a large proportion of the uneducated workers) in most parts of Russia.
 Equally, the new institutions of the state appeared strange and alien to many of the peasants.”

 “For all too many of these high-born revolutionaries, the main attraction of ‘the cause’ lay not so much in the satisfaction which they might derive from seeing the people’s daily lives improved, as in their own romantic search for a sense of ‘wholeness’ which might give higher meaning to their lives and to end alienation from the world.”

 “It was not Marxism that made Lenin a revolutionary but Lenin who made Marxism revolutionary.”